 If you have text or pencil lines selected with the Select tool, their properties will display in the Tool Properties view, allowing you to make changes to your selection.

 How to access the Select tool properties

-1. In the Tools toolbar, select either the Select k tool.
+1. In the Tools toolbar, select either the Select k tool or the Select by Colour k tool.